Convergence to the Truth: Peirce on Statistics

 \section{Peirce on Statistics}

 Peirce once studied a classic problem in statistics.
 An urn contains an unknown number of black and white balls.
-We ask: what is the true proportion of white balls in the urn?
-The three components of this problem are as follows: \op \im[(i)] {\em Competing hypotheses} are rational numbers in the unit interval (i.e., the possible proportions). \im[(ii)] {\em Evidence} is to be collected by randomly drawing balls with replacement. \im[(iii)] The {\em background assumption} is that different draws are probabilistically independent. \ed Call this the {\em white ball problem}.
-To evaluate inference methods for this problem, Peirce proposed to employ the following mode of convergence, where, by probability, he meant physical chance: \opp {\sc Definition.} An inference method $M$ for an empirical problem is said to achieve {\em statistical consistency} iff $M$ has the following guarantee: (i) in any possible world compatible with the background assumption, there exists $n$ such that $M$ would highly probably produce a guess that gets close to the truth if the sample size were $n$ or larger, and (ii) $M$ has the above property for any threshold of high probability less than 1 and for any nonzero threshold of closeness. \edd Peirce studied this mode of convergence as an evaluative standard in an 1878 paper titled ``The Probability of Induction'' (CP 2.669-93).
-It is unclear whether Peirce influenced any statisticians of his time, but this stochastic mode of convergence was popularized by the statistician Fisher (1925: section I.3).
-It is now generally regarded in classical statistics as a minimum qualification for any permissible statistical methods, with different versions for various statistical problems, including estimation, hypothesis testing, and regression (i.e. curve fitting).
+We ask: What is the true proportion of white balls in the urn?
+The three components of this problem are as follows: \op \im The {\em competing hypotheses} are the rational numbers in the unit interval (i.e. the possible proportions). \im {\em Evidence} is to be collected by randomly drawing balls with replacement. \im The {\em background assumption} is that different draws are probabilistically independent. \ed Call this the {\em white ball problem}.
+To evaluate inference methods for this problem, Peirce proposed to employ the following mode of convergence, where, by probability, he meant physical chance: \opp {\bf Definition (Statistical Consistency).} An inference method $M$ for an empirical problem is said to achieve {\em statistical consistency} iff (i) in any possible world compatible with the background assumption, there exists $n$ such that inference method $M$ would highly probably produce a guess that gets close to the truth if the sample size were $n$ or larger, and (ii) inference method $M$ has the above property for any threshold of high probability less than 1 and for any nonzero threshold of closeness. \edd Peirce studied this mode of convergence as an evaluative standard in an 1878 paper titled ``The Probability of Induction'' (CP 2.669-93).
+It is unclear whether Peirce influenced any statisticians of his time, but this stochastic mode of convergence was popularized by statistician Fisher (1925: sec.
+I.3).
+It is now generally regarded in frequentist statistics as a minimum qualification for any justified statistical methods, with different versions for different statistical problems, including estimation, hypothesis testing, and regression (i.e. curve fitting).